A Design Space for Multiscale Visualization: Methods

 \section{Methods}

 The development and validation of our design space took place in three stages: Initialize, Expand, Refine.
+These three stages reflect the development of the design space; we initially constructed it informally for use in another project, then gradually formalized it as we developed it into a standalone framework.
 We iteratively created a corpus of examples to guide the creation and assess the value of the design space, adding new relevant examples and removing those that were no longer in scope at each stage.
-While collecting examples, we iteratively analyze the corpus to construct the eight dimensions of the design space.
-We then analyze the dimension choices these examples use to construct a set of five strategies, and use the design space choices to identify missed opportunities in certain examples.
+While collecting examples, we iteratively analyzed the corpus to construct the eight dimensions of the design space.
+We then analyzed the dimension choices these examples used to construct a set of four strategies, and used the design space choices to identify missed opportunities in certain examples.